I’m Charlotte Ramberg (she/her/hers), a wife, mother of two, and expecting surrogate mother of one.

-I graduated from Anderson University with a Bachelors of Science (BS) in Psychology.
-I obtained a Masters of Education (MEd) in Professional Counseling from UGA's CACREP accredited program.
-I have clinical training and experience in multiple nonprofit organizations, a GNETS school, a core agency, and in private practice.
+I graduated from Anderson University with a Bachelors of Science (BS) in Psychology, where I played on the softball team, and I obtained a Masters of Education (MEd) in Professional Counseling from UGA.
+I have always enjoyed psychology, and I knew at an early age that I wanted to help others through counseling.

 Music enriches my life and I incorporate creativity within much of my work.
 I enjoy reading and anything crafty (Hello Pinterest!).
-I believe in being kind and respectful to everyone no matter their differences from me, and a purpose in my life is to leave every place and relationship better than when I found them.
+I believe in being kind and respectful to everyone no matter their differences from me, and I strive to leave every place and relationship better than when I found them.

-My experience is working with individuals, couples, and families faced with trauma, anxiety, depression, anger, grief, family issues, spirituality, life changes, and sexuality.
+My experiences include working with individuals, couples, and families faced with trauma, anxiety, depression, anger, grief, family issues, spirituality, life changes, and sexuality.
+I have clinical training and experience in multiple nonprofit organizations, a GNETS school, a core agency, and in private practice.

 I have a passion for working with moms and expecting/new parents.
-My main goal is to help strengthen the family unit, enhance marriages/relationships, and help support clients through life transitions.
+My goal is to help strengthen the family unit, enhance marriages/relationships, and help support clients through life transitions.
 I strongly believe in seeing and hearing the client as who they are as a person rather than seeing them as a diagnosis.

 I work to tailor services to the client and collaborate with you utilizing various modalities.
 I pull from modalities such as mindfulness based cognitive behavioral, experiential, positive psychotherapy, and more.
 I assist clients to work on modifying distorted self-perceptions, increasing self-understanding, focusing on strengths, and so much more.
-Though I see clients of many ages, I primarily see young adults or those in childbearing years.
+Though I see clients of many ages, I primarily see young adults and those in childbearing years.